 The Product Development and Risk Committee is responsible for managing Guardian's product risk through product design, development, pricing rates, assumptions and sales limits, where necessary, across all lines of business, and for identifying future risks associated with both active and discontinued products.
 Further, the Product Development and Risk Committee monitors the risk management process for significant product risks and evaluates product risk in the context of Guardian's risk appetite.
-The Product Development and Risk Committee is chaired by the Corporate Chief Actuary.
-The Product Development and Risk Committee meets monthly, or as required by the product development plans, and regularly reports its activities to the CRMC and the P&D Committee of the Board.
+The Product Development and Risk Committee is chaired by the Corporate Chief Actuary and CRO.
+The Product Development and Risk Committee regularly reports its activities to the CRMC and the P&D Committee of the Board.